They Walk Among Us

 They Walk Among Us is a one-act play written by Nicholas O'Neill, the youngest victim of the Station nightclub fire, a 2003 blaze that claimed the lives of 100 people in West Warwick, Rhode Island.
-It is also the name of a film based on the play.
+It is also the name of a film based on the play which was released in 2005.

 The play deals with issues of grief and loss, as well as the search for meaning in the human existence, and features characters who are "guardian angels," all of whom were apparently teenagers who died young.
 One of these characters, Cyrus, is believed by O'Neill's family to have been based on himself.
 For these reasons, friends and family from his local community have suggested that the play is prophetic.
 The documentary 41 (film), created by Christian de Rezendes and Christian O'Neill, is in part based on this thesis.